Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 In addition, we will also determine the cost of building a library.
 This is relevant, as it gives us a estimate into the cost of initial adaptation for a given programming language.

 ## Method

+Given the complexity of the research topic, we will approach the questions using a variety of different methods.
+The results from these methods will be combined into a single set of conclusions.
+The overall method is therefore a case study.

 ### Demonstration with QGis
 The first way to demonstrate benefit is by demonstrating the datasource being accessed by an OGC client, QGis.
 We will not demonstrate all the capabilities of OGC clients; there are ample examples available on the Internet.

 ### Benefit of API - expert interview
 The main question of the API interview is: is there a benefit in enriching an existing convenience API with an OGC API Features implementation?

 The interview question is clear.
+We want to test a specific hypotheses in a qualitative way.
 This leads to a conclusive format.
-We have therefore choosen a closed expert interview as the means of measuring benefit of the OGC API.
+We have therefore chosen a expert interview with closed questions as the means of measuring benefit of the OGC API.

 The interview will be conducted with Informatiehuis Water (IHW).
 They are responsible for standards in the water industry.
 The water industry has a convenience API known as Digitale Delta API.
 This makes IHW relevant and knowledgeable, and therefore a suitable candidate.
 We will interview John Maaskant, who is advisor on data and information management with IHW.
 He is also affiliated with the Dutch waterauthority (Rijkswaterstaat).